-The full subcategory of $\nbigi$-good holonomic $\nbigd$-modules is abelian, and it is closed under extensions.
+\end{itemize} \end{df} The full subcategory of $\nbigi$-good holonomic $\nbigd$-modules is abelian, and it is closed under extensions.
 If $V$ is a good meromorphic flat bundle, it is a good holonomic $\nbigd_X$-module in the above sense.
 When we do not have to distinguish $\nbigi$, we will omit to denote it.
 We will implicitly use the following obvious lemma. \begin{lem} Let $\nbigm$ be a holonomic $\nbigd_X$-module.
-Assume (i) $\nbigm(\ast D)$ is an $\nbigi$-good meromorphic flat bundle, (ii) $\phi_i(\nbigm)$ are $\nbigi$-good for any $i=1,\ldots,\ell$.
+Suppose that (i) $\nbigm(\ast D)$ is an $\nbigi$-good meromorphic flat bundle, (ii) $\phi_i(\nbigm)$ are $\nbigi$-good for any $i=1,\ldots,\ell$.
 Then, $\nbigm$ is $\nbigi$-good.

 \end{lem}